oraNod/infinispan/documentation/README.md

 # Infinispan Documentation

-Tips to get started with this really, really great Infinispan documentation.
+Tips to get started with this great Infinispan documentation.

 ## Documentation Guidelines